 Courses at ESADE are graded on a scale of 0 to 10, with 10 being the highest grade, and 5.0 the minimum to pass.

 The International Exchange office at ESADE will provide a student guide with contact information for housing agencies and student residences in Barcelona.
 Students are expected to arrange their own housing for the semester with this information.
 There are also announcements on the ESADE Intranet (to which Georgetown students will have access) and student counselors who can help with the process.

-The budget below reflects 2019 amounts.
-An updated budget will be provided as soon as it is available.
+The budget below reflects 2022 amounts, a 2023 budget will be posted when it is available.